Shape

 To ensure that your changes get properly formatted, please install the git pre-commit hook with make install-pre-commit-hook.

-To release a new version, just go to the Releases Page and create a new release.
+To release a new version of Terragrunt, go to the Releases Page and cut a new release off the main branch.
 Ensure that the new release uses the Set as a pre-release checkbox initially.

 The CircleCI job for this repo has been configured to: